lanl-aea/waves/docs/computational_practices_version_control.rst

      be5e2e2 DOC: commit to hours and minutes
      3a093c3 DOC: adjust prereq typesetting

-* Show detailed information about a commit, including the actual file changes
+* Show detailed information about a commit, including the actual file changes.

   .. code-block::